Brief introduction to Research Resource Identifiers (RRIDs), persistent and unique identifiers for referencing a research resource.

 This lecture provides an overview of depression (epidemiology and course of the disorder), clinical presentation, somatic co-morbidity, and treatment options.

-The lecture focuses on rationale for employing neuroimaging methods for movement disorders
+This lecture focuses on the rationale for employing neuroimaging methods for movement disorders.

-An overview of some of the essential concepts in neuropharmacology (e.g. receptor binding, agonism, antagonism), an introduction to pharmacodynamics and pharmacokinetics, and an overview of the drug discovery process relative to diseases of the Central Nervous System.
+This lecture provides an overview of some of the essential concepts in neuropharmacology (e.g. receptor binding, agonism, antagonism), an introduction to pharmacodynamics and pharmacokinetics, and an overview of the drug discovery process relative to diseases of the central nervous system.

 Longitudinal Online Research and Imaging System (LORIS) is a web-based data and project management software for neuroimaging research studies.
 It is an open source framework for storing and processing behavioural, clinical, neuroimaging and genetic data.
 LORIS also makes it easy to manage large datasets acquired over time in a longitudinal study, or at different locations in a large multi-site study.